emileclarkb/Kara/README.md

 Kara is designed specifically to be modified by the community and given additional functionality or "Abilities".

-initializing an Ability is as simple as:
+Initializing an Ability is as simple as:
 `python kara.py -i YOUR_ABILITY_NAME`

 Abilities are stored within `Core/Abilities`, an entire Ability will already be